AFCON 2021: God doesn’t play football – Jerome Otchere reacts to Black Stars’ performance

 ▶ Click Here for Full AFCON Coverage ◀

-Ghanaians Sports Journalist Jerome Otchere, says prayer does not guarantee success on the field of play and that has always been the problem of citizens and the Black Stars.
+Ghanaians Sports Journalist, says prayer does not guarantee success on the field of play and that has always been the problem of citizens and the Black Stars.

 Rather than focusing on the real issues affecting the performance of the team, which is poor management, he argues the entire country has refused to admit this regardless of how regular the media hits on it.